ember-learn/guides-source/guides/v3.4.0/templates/handlebars-basics.md

 ### Helpers

-Ember Helpers are functions that can compute values, and can be used in any template.
+Ember Helpers are functions that can compute values and can be used in any template.

 Ember gives you the ability to [write your own helpers](../writing-helpers/), to bring a minimum of logic into Ember templating.